 While at home, do not leave except to get medical care.
 Do not visit public areas.

-Take Care of Yourself: Get rest and stay hydrated.
-Take over-the-counter medicines, such as acetaminophen, to help you feel better.
+Take Care of Yourself: Get rest and drink lots of fluids.
+Take over-the-counter medicines, such as acetaminophen (Tylenol), to help you feel better.

 NOTE WHEN THEY START & END